ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/indexes/querying/graph/graph-queries-overview.markdown

   We've integrated graph support into [RQL](), to make its learning and usage accessible and intuitive for any user, especially those already familiar with our query language.

-* **Wide system support**
+* **Comprehensive support**
-  Build and run graph queries using API methods or the Studio.
-Use the Studio to view query results graphically.
+  Queries can be constructed by either clients using API methods or manually using the Studio, and executed by your distributed server.
+Results can be used by your clients, or shown textually and graphically by the Studio.

 * In this page:
    * [Introduction to graph modelling](../../../indexes/querying/graph/graph-queries-overview#introduction-to-graph-modelling)